Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Introduction

+Recently \cite{Yse23} described an analytical method that converts the Martian Euler angles into right ascension/declination and reciprocally, but this method cannot be applied without any change for different reasons.
+First, the node longitude of the Galilean satellites shows a large precession rate (periods of -7, -30, -130 and -560 years) while the Martian method works better for periodic motion with a small precession rate (period of about 26~ky for Mars).
+Therefore the precession term can be considered as a first-order quantity for Mars but not for the Galilean satellites.
 Second, contrary to Mars obliquity $\varepsilon$ that is about $25^\circ$, the obliquity of the Galilean satellites is very small, probably much smaller than $1^\circ$.
-The denominators of the Mars transformation coefficients are usually proportional to $\sin\varepsilon$, which may give approximate first-order coefficients with large value.
+The denominators of the Mars transformation coefficients (see Eqs.~(21) of \citealt{Yse23}) are usually proportional to $\sin\varepsilon$, which may give approximate first-order coefficients with large value.
 Lastly, the spin Cartesian coordinates $s_x$ and $s_y$ projected onto the Laplace plane are easily expressed as trigonometric series computed from the orbital forcing series and therefore are better suited as a starting point than the Euler angles $\theta$ and $\psi$ for a transformation to Earth equatorial coordinates.

 The paper is organized as follows.
 Section~\ref{sec_planes} defines the relevant planes and angles.
 Sections~\ref{sec_transfo} and \ref{sec_rot} present the transformation equations for the spin orientation and rotation angles, respectively.
 In Section~\ref{sec_dyn_mod}, we introduce a dynamical model for a solid planet, which serves as the basis for generating multiple trigonometric series in Section~\ref{sec_numericalvalues}.
 Section~\ref{sec_IAUsolution} provides recommendations for the IAU WGCCRE.
 Finally, Section~\ref{sec_discussion} discusses the implications of adopting an alternative ephemerides and the effects of a potential liquid layer.